r-dube/pickingflowers/tibet.md

 \[O6\]: Tibetan Man Convicted in Sweden of Spying For China.
 Radio Free Asia.
 June 15, 2018.

 \[O7\]: Sweden to deport Chinese agent arrested for spying on Tibetans.
 Phayul.
 October 28, 2020.

+\[08\]: Meet the Canadians who busted GhostNet.
+The Globe and Mail.
+March 30, 2009.